mmagnuski/braintools/README.md

 ```matlab
 delete(topo.elec_marks);
 ```
-Now we plot our 0.05 - 0.01 electrodes in grey.
+Now we plot our 0.05 - 0.01 electrodes in gray.
 We first create `elecs` vector that says which electrodes are within 0.05 - 0.01 pval range and then use `line` function to plot invisible line with visible markers (kind of confusing, I know, you can use `scatter` too). `topo_scrapper` gave us electrode positions in the